 Can I get copies of my toll bills and civil penalties prior to the hearing?

 Yes.
-If you have an in-person hearing, you can pick up your evidence package at walk-in customer service centers in Seattle, Bellevue or Gig Harbor, three business days before your scheduled hearing.
+If you have an in-person hearing, you can pick up your evidence package at a customer service center in Seattle, Bellevue or Gig Harbor, three business days before your scheduled hearing.
 You cannot pick up evidence packages at the hearing facility in Fife.
 The evidence package includes copies of account notes, toll bills, and civil penalties.

 What can I expect at the in-person hearing?

 Administrative hearings are less formal than a state court trial, but follow a basic structure to ensure fairness and due process of law.

 The judge will present evidence provided by the Toll Enforcement Office, which includes the civil penalty, toll bill(s) or other evidence such as account notes.